laravel/docs/upgrade.md

     Request::HEADER_X_FORWARDED_AWS_ELB;
 ```

-To finalize, you'll need to remove the `fideloper/proxy` package from your app:
+Finally, you can remove the `fideloper/proxy` Composer dependency from your application:

 ```shell
 composer remove fideloper/proxy